stevenMouret/web-accessibility-guidelines/_doc/accessibility/forms/required-fields.md

 When a field is required, it is necessary to make a good restitution to all users.
 This restitution must be visual and indicated in the code.

 There is no requirement that a required field be systematically indicated to the user, it is useless to do on a single field of a search engine.
-However, if you indicate the required fields, this must be done in an accessible way.
+However, **if you indicate the required fields, this must be done in an accessible way**.

 #### Text indication in the label